 - medicines for mood disorder e.g. lurasidone, pimozide, quetiapine

 - alfuzosin (medicine to treat symptoms of an enlarged prostate)

 - cisapride (medicine used to treat digestive problem)

 - sildenafil (medicine used to treat impotence)

 Inform your doctor and pharmacist if you are taking any of these medicines:

-- other medicines to treat viral infections e.g. abacavir, lopinavir
+- medicines to treat fungal infections e.g. fluconazole, ketoconazole

 - medicines for epilepsy (seizures or fits) e.g. phenytoin, carbamazepine

-- medicines to treat fungal infections e.g. itraconazole, ketoconazole
+- other medicines to treat TB e.g. rifabutin

 This list does not include all medicines that may interact with Tipranavir.